FB, Instagram face another global outage in less than a month

-New Delhi, April 9 (IANS) Facebook and Instagram went down for millions of users for couple of hours in various parts of the world early Friday morning.
+New Delhi: Facebook and Instagram went down for millions of users for couple of hours in various parts of the world early Friday morning.
 The outage was the second one in less than a month for the social networking giant.

 People took to online outage detector platform DownDetector as they were welcomed with "sorry something went wrong" error message from Facebook and Instagram.